rosafilgueira/Spark_on_HPC_cluster/README.md

 # Change the Spark configurable files
 	cp spark_conf/* spark-2.3.1-bin-hadoop2.7/conf/.

+  Note: JAVA_HOME needes to be updated - in spark-env.sh
 # Start a Spark cluster within a PBS job
 In this example we are going to configure 1 node as a master and 10 nodes as workers